drj11/drj11.github.io/2020-05-13/borage.md

 The stuff that may or may or contain viable seeds got scattered at random amongst various bits of the garden with no preparation.

+Key dates

+March 21 separated seed

+March 22 planted

+16 days later a sprout appears! woohoo!
+And a few days later a second one appears, but I don't seem to have recorded when.

+April 7 Number 1 sprouted (number 1)

+But imagine my surprise when more than 2 weeks after the first sprout, another one appears!
+I had given up on the other two pots.

+April 26 Number 3 sprouted!

+Come the beginning of May (41 days after plenting) I think the first two are ready for planting out in the garden.
+But a fourth sprout has appeared!

+May 2 Number 4 sprouted!
+And Number 1 and 2 planted out.

+At some point at least a few of the seeds I planted outside sprouted.
+I can't remember when, and I didn't take a photo.

+You can see from this photo taken today that the Borage that started in the greenhouse is far ahead of the seed that was planted out:

+May 13 now.

+In conclusion Borage can be grown from collected seed.
+Better results if you plant it conventionally in a pot first, but seemingly okay to scatter larger amounts on open ground.